 Athletes understand they need to allow their bodies rest, because it allows the body time to repair and strengthen itself in between workouts.
 It’s the same for children.

-The learning that will greet them in 2018 is going to be just as challenging as it was this year, if not more so.
-By helping and encouraging our kids to slow right down, they will better integrate the learnings gained from 2017 and be better prepared for what’s to come.
+The learning that will greet them next year is going to be just as challenging as it was this year, if not more so.
+By helping and encouraging our kids to slow right down, they will better integrate the learnings gained from the year and be better prepared for what’s to come.

 Here are 4 simple ideas to ground your holidays in a quieter rhythm.

 - Don’t over schedule

 Research shows that when our energy is low, our defences or feelings of being able to cope reduce too.
 Kids with low coping reserves require more support from us as parents, which we often don’t have the space or energy to give.
 Set some specific ‘at home’ time in your calendar and stick to it.
 This is time to decompress and fill those energy tanks back up by doing things as a family.
 Think board games, movie nights with popcorn, or reading a story each night as a family.

 Although it can be tempting to expand kids’ screen time during the holidays, try and stick to the limits you set during school term time.
 A certain amount of screen time is just fine, but overdo it and you may start to find that your kids’ behaviour becomes more challenging.
 Children’s brains need to work harder to keep up with the pace of sensory input that come from screens, which is the equivalent to their brains working in a higher gear.
 This drains your kids’ energy and lowers their coping ability, meaning what works as a convenient distraction in the short-term could cause problems later on.
 This list of screen-free activities and these responses to the phrase “I’m bored” offer a few tech-free alternatives.